Sunday, June 17, 2018

 I LOVE the science fiction art of Dean Ellis.
 His tight, well-crafted illustrations were perfect at capturing the pragmatic side of the genre, while still promoting spaciousness, detail and a strong sense of wonder.
 His style of posterized imagery was also perfect for retrofitting on a 4 x 7 inch paperback cover.

 Dean Ellis (1920-2009) was born in Detroit, Michigan, and served as an infantryman in the Pacific during WWII.
 He received his formal art training at the Cleveland Institute of Art, with postgraduate work at the Boston Museum School of Fine Art.
 In 1950, Life magazine included Ellis in a list of the 19 most promising young American artists.
 I would venture to say that Ellis went on to exceed every expectation they had of him.
-While freelancing for nearly all of the major publishers in the science-fiction field, Ellis produced hundreds of memorable book and magazine covers, practically dominating the genre during its most influential decade, the 1970's.
+While freelancing for nearly all of the major publishers in the science-fiction field, Ellis produced hundreds of memorable book and magazine covers, practically dominating the genre during its most influential decade, the Seventies.
 He also painted portraits and produced extensive advertising illustrations for magazines such as Popular Science, Popular Mechanics, The Saturday Evening Post and Life.

 In the late 1960's, under the guidance of legendary Bantam Books art director Len Leone, Ellis produced several outstanding book covers for a series of important Ray Bradbury paperbacks.
 The most famous of those paintings, "The Illustrated Man" (Bantam, 1969), was recently sold at auction by the Bradbury Estate for approximately $45,000.
-On average though, Ellis's works sell for between $400 to $4,000, depending upon size and subject matter.
+On average though, Ellis's works usually sell for between $400 to $4,000, depending upon size and subject matter.

 During the 1980's, while commissioned by the Unicover Corporation, a major client, Ellis completed an astonishing number of oil on board portraits of prominent Americans, for a special series titled "Shapers of America."
 He also designed dozens of cool looking stamps for the U.S. Postal Service and several foreign governments.
 Ellis has shown his work at the Whitney Museum in New York, the Metropolitan Museum of Modern Art, the National Academy, and at most of the major museums throughout the country during the 1960's, 70's and 80's.
 His paintings are proudly represented in more than 27 private collections around the world.